Maui > Big Island

 Kohala is the oldest of the 5 volcanoes on the Big Island (estimated at a million years old).

 Hualālai (active volcano, but not currently erupting)

-Compared with the other volcanoes on the island of Hawaiʻi, Hualalai is the 3rd tallest, 3rd oldest and 3rd most active.
-Due to the low amount of volcanic activity on Hualālai throughout the years there is a relative state of unpreparedness as evidenced from the hiking trails, tours and vacation resorts built nearby.
+Compared with the other volcanoes on the island of Hawaiʻi, Hualalai is the 3rd tallest, 3rd oldest, and 3rd most active.
+Due to the low amount of volcanic activity on Hualālai throughout the years, there is a relative state of unpreparedness as evidenced by the hiking trails, tours, and vacation resorts built nearby.